top of page

 Here are some takeaways on this from a public health point of view.

-While you're socially distancing and staying safe, be sure to stay healthy at home by eating a healthy and balanced diet.
+While socially distancing and staying safe, stay healthy at home by eating a healthy and balanced diet.

 Stay safe, stay smart, and follow public health protocols.